ki tavo

 Hearing them, one could surmise that God is an egocentric, vengeful tyrant, and maybe even a bully.

 Or, is it something else?
 Are the curses actually chastisements, or are they simply warnings of what the natural result of disregarding the mitzvot will be?
-If you tell a child not to touch the stove and the child disobeys, the child’s hand will hurt.
+If you tell a child not to touch the stove and the child disobeys, the child’s hand will be hurt.
 Was that burn a punishment?

 Perhaps we have the wrong idea about the mitzvot.